 Video Marketing 101 – How to Create an Effective Testimonial Video

-Testimonial videos are among the most effective elements of video marketing.
+Testimonial videos are one of the most effective video marketing tactics.

-Potential customers want to hear what their peers think.
-89% of people read – or watch! – reviews before deciding to purchase a product or service.
-And according to a 2020 survey, 79% trust online reviews like they would personal recommendations.
+Why?
+Because potential customers want to know what their peers think.
+89% of people read – or watch! – reviews before deciding to buy a product or service.
+And in a 2020 survey, 79% said they trust online reviews as much as personal recommendations.

-Now combine this with the higher engagement rates of video content compared to text – 95%, if you were wondering – and the value of testimonial videos is written in big, neon letters.
+Now combine this with the higher engagement rates of video content compared to text – 95%, if you were wondering – and the value of testimonial videos is clear.

 To take advantage of that, you need to know how to create an effective and engaging video testimonial.
 Here’s a step-by-step guide to get you started.